ritola/enocean-homeassistant-docs/README.md

-# Documentation about using EnOcean devices in Home Assiastant
+# Using EnOcean devices in Home Assiastant

 Motiviation collecting this information was that Mount Kelvin went out of market.
 It was a startup creating a proprietary light control system using mostly EnOcean devices.